Everything I Didn't Say: Tales from the Script tour

-Writing for Writebase, Rebecca Hodge called Henderson the best support act she had seen, praising Henderson's vocals and decision to invite her band's drummer to the front of the stage to sing Tom Grennan's parts on "Let's Gop Home Together".
+Writing for Writebase, Rebecca Hodge called Henderson the best support act she had seen, praising Henderson's vocals and decision to invite her band's drummer to the front of the stage to sing Tom Grennan's parts on "Let's Go Home Together".
 According to Hodge, "the crowd adored her".

 Everything I Didn't Say Tour

 In February 2022, Henderson announced her first headline tour in seven years, in support of Everything I Didn't Say.
 The tour was confirmed to visit eight venues around the UK.
 Although it is only planned for the tour to visit the UK, Henderson expressed a desire to take the album on tour across Europe and the rest of the world.

 This set list is representative of the show on 25 October 2022 in London.
 It is not representative of all concerts for the duration of the tour.